 EVANGELISM – Our vision is for a church that is growing once more and can give our resources away to build God’s kingdom wherever he leads us.

 - Praying and working towards seeing 100 people (particularly under 45) becoming Christians and active disciples in the next five years.

 - Training people to grow in confidence in sharing their faith.

 - Enhancing our worship offering making it relevant and compelling at times to a younger generation.

 - Improving the way people are welcomed into our community so that everyone is valued and responsibility for welcoming is shared by all.

 MISSION – Our vision is to be people who generously demonstrate the good news of God’s Kingdom in all its aspects to the wider community.

 - Developing the interior of our building to become more flexible, welcoming and hospitable.

 - Planting a new congregation or helping revitalise a church in another area of the deanery within five years.

-- Working towards becoming an eco-church over the next three years
+- Working towards becoming a bronze eco-church with A Rocha UK over the next three years.

 Roy Carr (Secretary)